Tim Myers: OneRepublic

-Myers is also known for co-writing, singing, and playing bass in the band OneRepublic from 2004 to 2011.
-In 2004, Myers met OneRepublic founders Ryan Tedder and Tedder's high school classmate Zach Filkins, in Los Angeles.
-Myers played bass in the band from 2004 to 2007, as well as helped compose several tracks on the debut record, including their Billboard hit "Stop & Stare".
+Myers is also known for co-writing, singing, and playing bass in the band OneRepublic from 2002 to 2007.
+In 2002, Myers met OneRepublic founders Ryan Tedder and Tedder's high school classmate Zach Filkins, in Los Angeles.
+Myers played bass in the band from 2002 to 2007, as well as helped compose several tracks on the debut record, including their Billboard hit "Stop & Stare".
 After signing a deal with Columbia Records, they recorded a number of songs, only to be dropped by the record label shortly after turning in their record.
 The band went on to become the number one unsigned band on Myspace and soon got signed to Interscope Records under the Mosley Music Group, headed by Timbaland.
 The band recorded a full album, Dreaming Out Loud and was released on November 20, 2007, in the United States.
 Myers co-wrote two songs featured on OneRepublic's second album Waking Up released on November 17, 2009.
 Myers co-wrote and played on the songs "Sucker Punch" and "Trap Door".

+2026 political campaigns

+On April 17, 2025, Myers announced that he would run for the U.S. House of Representatives in California's 41st congressional district as a Democrat, challenging incumbent U.S. Representative Ken Calvert.
+He opposes the Trump administration's tax, health, and fiscal policies and administrative actions, in particular criticizing Elon Musk and Secretary of Health and Human Services Robert F. Kennedy Jr. Myers withdrew from the race on July 7, 2025, announcing that he would instead run for lieutenant governor of California in 2026.